 The ship is fully wheelchair accessible, and it provides adaptions for visitors who are hearing and visually impaired.
 A sensory guide is available with specific information on what to see and expect during your visit.

 Disability aids to help make your day out easier

 Should you need mobility equipment to make your trips more feasible, consider renting through Strive Mobility.
-Whether you need a wheelchair, mobility scooter, hoist or ramp, we have what you need to make your holiday in the UK less stressful.
+Whether you need to rent a wheelchair, hire mobility scooters, rent disability hoists or ramps, we have what you need to make your holiday in the UK less stressful.

 We hope that offering people the option to easily rent mobility aids will enable more disabled people and their families to travel and get out and about.

 For more information about Strive Mobility and to rent equipment, visit our website.